This article was originally published in January 2021, and was reviewed and updated in January 2022.

-Data matters to gamers.
-A 2019 survey from McAfee found that 75% of gamers surveyed were worried about the future of data security, probably because, on average, every gamer has been the victim of five cyberattacks.
-So we focused on three things to help gamers navigate privacy and data on their PS5, Xbox Series X or Nintendo Switch: microphones and cameras, privacy policies and online communities.
+It helps to know what’s being collected, and how, so we focused on three things to help navigate the privacy and data settings on your console of choice: microphones and cameras, privacy policies and online communities.
 Along the way we’ll detail the steps you can take to manage your data privacy so you can stay safe and informed on any platform.

 If you’re at all concerned about security, then two-factor authentication (2FA) is a must, no matter your gaming platform preferences.
 Instead of logging in to an account using only a password, two-factor authentication will also send a verification code via text or email that makes it impossible for someone with a stolen password to access your accounts.
-Here’s where you can find more setting up 2FA for PlayStation, Xbox and Nintendo.
+These links explain how to set up 2FA for PlayStation, Xbox and Nintendo.

 How to change your microphone and camera settings for PS5, Xbox Series X and Nintendo Switch